santiagosayshey/website/docs/Profiles/2160p Optimal.md

 Review the guide on [Importing Profiles & Custom Formats](../Wiki/Importing%20Profiles%20&%20Custom%20Formats.md) to import the necessary custom formats and profiles inside your Radarr installation.

-When prompted to select a profile, choose optimal.
+When prompted to select a profile, choose 2160p optimal in your preferred immutability.

 ## Score Breakdown